Climate and monuments

 Adapting buildings

-Our colleagues who are involved in the maintenance of the monuments on a daily basis are always looking at water.
+Our colleagues who work daily to maintain monuments always look at water.
 How is it drained?
 What does the roof surface look like?
-With a small surface area, there is often less water nuisance.
-Where necessary, we adapt the monument without affecting the appearance.
-This is increasingly necessary due to the changing circumstances.
-“For example, at the Grote Kerk Veere we have expanded the drainage capacity of the rainwater drainage by installing an extra drain due to the increase in rainfall.
-In addition, we have increased the diameters of the clean water sewer, so that there is more capacity to drain water quickly.”
+With a small surface there is often less water flooding.
+Where necessary, we modify the monument without affecting its appearance.
+This is increasingly necessary due to changing conditions.
+"For example, at the Grote Kerk Veere we have increased the drainage capacity of the rainwater discharge by installing an additional drain because of the increase in regular rainfall.
+In addition, we have increased the diameters of the clean water sewer so that there is more capacity to drain water quickly."

 What we have started doing differently due to the increase in rainfall is that we have gutters and rainwater drainage checked and cleaned more often.
 We include this as standard in the annual maintenance for the monument, but it now has to be done more often than before.
 Where that used to be once a year, for example, it is now twice or more.